Image

 During your research process, you’ll collaborate with scientists at major research institutions, publish your research in scientific journals, and present your work at local, regional, and national conferences.
 Physics students also frequently participate in national research competitions such as the EPA Student Design Competition and the NASA-funded MnSGC quadcopter challenge.

-Paid internships for physics students
+Paid internships for physics majors

 We make sure you leave Hamline with work experience in the field of physics on your resume, and the opportunities are boundless.
 Whether you want to explore a career in aeronautics, medical equipment development, civil engineering, or more, we have paid internship opportunities for you.